Cblue19/Casaus-Portfolio/Part2.md

 # Final Project Part II

 ## Set Up
 I want to open my presentation with an overview of food insecurity among children in the United States.
-I plan to have an image with the statistic that 9 million children are food insecure in the U.S.
+I plan to have an image with the statistic that 9 million children are food insecure in the U.S. This will be followed by a defintion of food insecurity as well as the different degrees of food insecurity the USDA defines.
 I then plan to talk about how the federally funded national school breakfast and lunch program provides two guaranteed meals for students that attend public schools during the academic year.
+The following visualizaitons will be used:
+<div class="flourish-embed flourish-map" data-src="visualisation/11351395"><script src="https://public.flourish.studio/resources/embed.js"></script></div>
+<div class="flourish-embed flourish-map" data-src="visualisation/11351091"><script src="https://public.flourish.studio/resources/embed.js"></script></div>
+However, the breakfast and lunch program only provide reliable meals when school is in session.
+That means during the summer many food insecure children

+## Conflict

+## Resolution